chanijung/contextual_embedding_bias_measure/README.md

-# Debiasing KnowBERT using the knowledge graph embeddings
-Code for the report *Identifying and Mitigating Gender Bias in Knowledge Enhanced Contextual Word Representations* by Chani Jung.
+# Identifying and Mitigating Gender Bias in Knowledge Enhanced Contextual Word Representations

 ## Requirements
 - Python 3.6.7 or higher